 To audit a course, a student must have permission from the instructor and graduate program administrator to attend classes on the understanding that the student may not participate in class discussions (except by invitation of the instructor), submit assignments, or sit for examinations.
 No degree credit is granted for the course.
-An Audit Registration form must be submitted to the Registrar's Office by the indicated deadline.
+An Audit Registration form must be submitted to Student Enrolment and Registrar Services by the indicated deadline.

 Refer to the Academic Schedule (p.
-19) for the applicable deadlines.
+15) for the applicable deadlines.